Trigger Point

-Trigger Point is a 2021 Canadian action-thriller film directed by Brad Turner.
+Trigger Point is a 2021 American action-thriller film directed by Brad Turner.
 It stars Barry Pepper, Eve Harlow, Carlo Rota, Laura Vandervoort, Jayne Eastwood, Nazneen Contractor, Greg Bryk, Rainbow Sun Francks, and Colm Feore.
 The plot follows a retired special operative who returns to the organization to help his former boss find his missing daughter.
 Trigger Point was theatrically released by Screen Media Films on April 16, 2021.
 The film was met with negative reviews from critics.